 Committee & AGM

 The committee meets regularly, and every spring we hold an Annual General Meeting.
 Membership is open to everyone who shares our concern to maintain the area and ensure that it survives for the enjoyment of future generations.
+See HERE for a copy of our Constitution.

 The Committee